manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 To do so, however, we need to switch into another JavaScript context first.
 Experimenting with one-liners is all nice and dandy for our first baby steps, but of course it's very limited.
 While it's possible to enter multiple lines of code into the console (hold SHIFT while hitting ENTER), it's not that comfortable.

 Thus, we will now use JavaScript in another environment: Node.js.

+Fine, let's recap what we learned so far:

+- We've seen that JavaScript code consists of *expressions*, which are pieces of code that the JavaScript interpreter can evaluate and execute.
+- One of the most simple JavaScript expressions is a *value*, e.g. `"hello"`.
+Every value in JavaScript has a *type*, e.g. *string*, *number*, or *boolean*